-Visitors will be introduced to the paradoxes, which crop up, as soon as you stick the "sustainability" label on something.
-The many objects are categorised partly by subject, and partly in a chronological order, starting 30 years ago, which winds its way through the exhibition rooms.
+Visitors was introduced to the paradoxes, which crop up, as soon as you stick the "sustainability" label on something.
+The many objects were categorised partly by subject, and partly in a chronological order, starting 30 years ago, which winds its way through the exhibition rooms.

-The presentation of Behind the Green Door at the Danish Architecture Centre is sponsored by Realdania.
+The presentation of Behind the Green Door at the Danish Architecture Centre was sponsored by Realdania.